git-pull/website/consulting/index.rst

 Get in touch
 ------------

-Write me at tony (at) git-pull.com with your needs, time constraints, and budget.
+`Send us a message <https://goo.gl/forms/K1uwUVIWOBX589Ip1>`_ with your needs, time constraints and budget.